Maryborough Lock-Up (1877)

 Executions in 19th-century Queensland were legally required to be conducted at places that had officially been proclaimed as prisons.
 This created a problem in 1877 after two Pacific Islander labourers named Tommy and George were sentenced to death for a rape that took place near Maryborough.
 Noisy sections of the local (white) population demanded that the executions be conducted in the town so the rest of the indentured labour population of the sugar plantations could be ‘taught a lesson’.

-These lock-ups were small structures containing a few cells and usually attached to a courthouse or police station.
+Although the government decided to hang Tommy and George in Maryborough, the town only had a police lock-up instead of an official prison.
+Lock-ups were small structures containing a few cells and usually attached to a courthouse or police station.
 They were used to confine prisoners for a short space of time only and were staffed by police or court officials.

 During the 1850s the New South Wales government voted that £1000 be spent on the erection of a court house and lock-up in Maryborough, but this was not completed until about 1863.
 Built on the corner of Kent and Adelaide Streets, on the site of the current town hall, these were said to be the first brick buildings in Maryborough.